- court-grade translator with ten-plus years of legalisation experience on staff for French (Canadian / Quebec)

 Why NYC Legal & Notary for Death Certificate → French (Canadian / Quebec)

-For the French (Canadian / Quebec) pair your file is handled by court-grade translator with ten-plus years of legalisation experience who is screened on three criteria: native or near-native French (Canadian / Quebec) command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
+French (Canadian / Quebec) work is assigned to court-grade translator with ten-plus years of legalisation experience.
+Selection rests on three tests — near-native command of French (Canadian / Quebec), proven court-grade legal translation, and no history of rejected filings at the MFA or the embassy.
 Every translator signs an NDA covering attorney-client privilege.

 Concrete reasons clients return